 The shaft passes through the hull at the stuffing box which is equipped with a “drip-less” type shaft seal.

 The shaft seal is located at the inboard end of the fiberglass tube which passes through the hull.
-The fiberglass tube and the stuffing box are connected by means of a short length of flexible silicone rubber tubing held in place by hose clamps.
+The fiberglass tube and the shaft seal are connected by means of a short length of flexible silicone rubber tubing held in place by hose clamps.
 These clamps and the stuffing box should be inspected on a regular basis.
 Replace clamps if any sign of corrosion or rusting is present.
 If leaking is found, the hose clamps should be checked.
 NOTE: The rubber tubing and clamps at the stuffing box must be inspected at least yearly.

 The exhaust system utilises a waterlift type muffler.
 In operation, the engine water pump draws water through the sea water intake valve, circulates it through the engine heat exchanger and then injects it into the exhaust elbow.
 The cooling water mixes with the exhaust gases in the muffler and is discharged overboard by exhaust gas pressures through the exhaust pipe in the stern of the yacht.
 From the engine exhaust elbow onward the system is water-cooled and constructed of non-metallic, non-corrosive components and should provide you with years of dependable service.
 However at least semi-annually, inspect the system for leaks and replace any hose clamps that show signs of corrosion.